What is a miscarriage?

 If you have a complete miscarriage then nothing further needs to be done.

-In all cases your blood group will need to be checked and if you are Rhesus negative anti-D immunoglobulin needs to be given within 72 hours of bleeding.
+In all cases, your blood group will need to be checked and if you are Rhesus negative anti-D immunoglobulin needs to be given within 72 hours of bleeding.

 Your next pregnancy planning and management will depend on what is the most suitable for you with consideration of what is the most likely cause for your miscarriage.

-I have a special interest in management of recurrent miscarriage and have been able to help many women have successful pregnancies who had before had multiple miscarriages.
+I have a special interest in the management of recurrent miscarriage and have been able to help many women have successful pregnancies who had before had multiple miscarriages.

 I am able to offer a full range of treatment options including a vaginal progestogen therapy when inadequate ovary progesterone production appears to be the problem and oral prednisolone therapy when excessive uterine natural killer cells (uNK) seems to be the problem.